About Garden Project Academy

 We need to take big actions, too.
 We're facing big problems as a world.

 However, you can still do something small, and it still counts.
-Small things are important.
-They add up.
+Small things are important, and they definitely add up.

 This applies to all areas of life, of course, but we're here to talk about gardening and landscape design.

 Ask yourself, "If everyone did this in their yard, would it make the world a better or worse place?"

 Even small actions, in your own backyard, can add up to magnify good things.